rhregalado/rhregalado.github.io/_publications/descriptions-of-the-antennal-structures-of-millipede-and-centipede.md

 excerpt: "This short communication delved into the intriguing differences in the antennal structures between two myriapod representatives, the millipede <i>Trigoniulus macropygus</i> and the centipede <i>Scolopendra subspinipes</i>.
 Using scanning electron microscopy, we uncovered the presence of two types of sensilla — tiny hair-like projections which greatly increases sensory reception — in both organisms and observed significant variations in antennal morphology.
 Our paper also revisited morphology as an equally dynamic discipline.
 This work is another one of our undergrad papers and published in BU R&D Journal, the official refereed journal of Bicol University and a CHED-JIP recognized publication."
 venue: "BU R&D Journal"
 date: 2020-06-01
 citation: 'Regalado RRH, Buiza MD, Ibay MCB, Ramirez VL, and Belasa AJN.
 (2020).
 Descriptions of the antennal structures of the millipede <i>Trigoniulus macropygus</i> Silvestri, 1897 (Spirobolida: Pachybolidae) and centipede <i>Scolopendra subspinipes</i> Leach, 1816 (Scolopendromorpha: Scolopendridae) using scanning electron microscopy.
-BU R&D Journal 23(1), 75-80. journal.bicol-u.edu.ph/document.php?id=69'
+BU R&D Journal 23(1), 75-80. <a href="https://journal.bicol-u.edu.ph/document.php?id=69">journal.bicol-u.edu.ph/document.php?id=69</a>'

 ---